alex-sandri/international-anti-corruption-day-2025/README.md

 It has been ratified by most UN member states, with 192 parties, giving it near-universal adherence.

-The UN Office on Drugs and Crime (UNODC) in Vienna serves as the secretariat for the Convention.
+The [UN Office on Drugs and Crime](#united-nations-office-on-drugs-and-crime-unodc) (UNODC) serves as the secretariat for the Convention.

 ## Hungary's National Protective Service *(NVSZ)*